Tsoureki is a very aromatic and soft bread that's served during Easter in Greece.

 How To Make Tsoureki

-So in order to make Tsoureki, you first create a bread-like dough and then add the butter into the dough by kneading.
+So in order to make Tsoureki, you first create a bread-like dough and then add the butter to the dough by kneading.
 This way the moisture of the butter creates all these stringy layers.
-Just like when making puff pastry.
+Similar to when making puff pastry.

 And I'll be honest with you.
 It does require quite some time and effort to make.
 It's not an easy nor a simple process but it does worth, both the time and effort.
-For me, it took me most of my day to make.
-I started at 9 o'clock in the morning and finished at 6 o'clock in the afternoon.
+It requires patience to rise and shape and rise again.

 But I will start telling you about Mahleb powder.
-Mahleb is used as a sweet flavoring to some middle Eastern desserts.
+Mahleb is used as a sweet flavoring for some Middle Eastern desserts.
 It's made out of the seeds of a cherry species and has a very strong and unique flavor (unique in a good way, not a weird one :P).
-If you have never tried Mahleb than you are definitely missing out.
+If you have never tried Mahleb then you are definitely missing out.
 Its flavor is really enticing.

 The Different Shapes

 The Greek Easter bread always comes in the form of a braid.
-But it can be a 3 piece braid, a 4 piece braid or the simplest of all a 2 piece one.
-Ladies, I think we all know how to make a braid (ugh, except the French one which drives me crazy).
-But for whoever that doesn't, I included a simple sketch showing how to make a braid.
-I thought it would be easier, rather than adding my pictures of showing how to make a braid.
+But it can be a 3-piece braid, a 4-piece braid, or the simplest of all a 2-piece one.
+Ladies, I think pretty much we all know how to make a braid (ugh, except the French one which drives me crazy).
+But for whoever doesn't, I included a simple sketch showing how to make a braid.
+I thought it would be easier this way.

 Greek Easter Bread (Tsoureki)